ewulczyn/ewulczyn.github.io/_posts/2015-02-28-Wikipedia_Clickstream_Getting_Started.md

 ### Searching Within Wikipedia

- Usually, clients navigate from one article to another through follwing a link.
+ Usually, clients navigate from one article to another through following a link.
 The other prominent case is search.
 The article from which the user searched is also passed as the referer to the found article.
 Hence, you will find a high count of `(Wikipedia, Chris_Kyle)` tuples.
 People went to the "Wikipedia"